Seven-time champion O'Sullivan advances

 |Follow the UK Championship on the BBC

-Ronnie O'Sullivan moves into the third round of the UK Championship with a comfortable 6-2 win over Robbie Williams in York.
+Ronnie O'Sullivan moved into the third round of the UK Championship with a comfortable 6-2 win over Robbie Williams in York.

 The seven-time UK champion took the first frame with a break of 58 but Williams responded with breaks of 114 and 68 in a high-quality opening.